lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 - The getLeftMenuSectionsClasses method returns an array of section label => css class
 - save and refresh the page
-    - tadaaa! now we have the look that we want
+    - tadaaa! now we have exactly the look that we want

-If you wonder where those colors come from, that's because I've secretly added them in advance in the css at the bottom of the file.
+If you wonder where those colors come from, that's because I've secretly added them in advance at the bottom of the **app-nullos/www/style/style.css** file (I'm that kind of cheater).